-- 6.1.6.
-There is currently a range of electrical energy infrastructure in the borough, including: - Strategic and secondary electricity sub-stations, overhead power lines, and underground cable network - SELCHP Energy from Waste Facility - 6.1.7.
+- 6.1.8.
+There is currently a range of electrical energy infrastructure in the borough, including: - Strategic and secondary electricity sub-stations, overhead power lines, and underground cable network - SELCHP Energy from Waste Facility - 6.1.9.
 UKPN are responsible for the maintenance and upgrade of the majority of the existing provision in relation to the distribution network.
 They directly manage any new requests for additional connections to the network that arise from new developments.

-6.1.8.
+- 6.1.10.
 At the present time no strategic electricity infrastructure projects have been identified in Lewisham, however, projects will be required to accommodate future growth, and the electricity operator, UKPN, will be required to respond to individual requests for connections.
 As the statutory undertaker they are required to oversee the delivery and maintenance of the network and system of distribution.
-The identification process for developing new projects associated with electrical infrastructure will be led by the operator.
+The identification process for developing new projects associated with electrical infrastructure will be led by the operator. - 6.1.11.
+The necessary switch from fossil fuel gas to low carbon forms of heat are likely to result in an increase in the demands on the electricity grid.
+Some areas may require additional infrastructure such as sub-stations to increase the available capacity to serve the higher demand from heating.